Fog Investigation and Dispersal Operation

-The system
+System

 The device consisted of two pipelines situated along both sides of the runway (one pipeline each side of the runway) and through which a fuel (usually the petrol from the airfield's own fuel dump) was pumped along and then out through burner jets positioned at intervals along the pipelines.
 The vapours were lit from a series of burners, producing walls of flame.
 The FIDO installation usually stored its fuel in four circular upright tanks built at the edge of the airfield with a low brick bund wall in case of leakage.
 The tanks were usually encased in ordinary brickwork as protection from bomb splinters or cannon fire.

 When fog prevented returning Allied aircraft from locating and seeing their runways to land, they would be diverted to FIDO equipped aerodromes.
 RAF night bombers which were damaged on their missions were also diverted to FIDO airfields due to the need to make certain they could land when they arrived.
 When FIDO was needed, the fuel pumps were started to pour flammable liquid into the pipe system and a Jeep with a flaming brand lashed to its rear drove fast down both sides of the runway to ignite the fuel at the outlets in the pipes.
 The burners were sometimes ignited by men on bicycles or by runners on foot.
 The result was a row of flame along the side of the runway that would warm the air.
 The heat from the flames evaporated suspended fog droplets so that there would be a clearing in the fog directly over the runway.
 This allowed the pilot to see the ground as he attempted to put his aircraft down.
 Once landed, the planes would be moved off and dispersed to hard stands.
 The next day the planes would be repaired if needed, refueled and flown back to their home base.

-The procedure for aircrew before the introduction of FIDO
+Procedure for aircrew before introduction

 Before the introduction of FIDO, fog had been responsible for losses of a number of aircraft returning from operations.
 Often large areas of the UK would be simultaneously fog-bound and it was recommended procedure in these situations for the pilot to point the aircraft towards the sea and then, while still over land, for the crew to bail-out by parachute, leaving the aircraft to subsequently crash in the sea.
 With raids often consisting of several hundred aircraft, this could amount to a large loss of bombers.